Known Issues - iOS

 - Under "Reset Scrivener", enable the Reset Default Formatting toggle.

-- Bring up the multitasking screen and swipe Scrivener off of the list, if necessary, to cause to close it.
+- Bring up the multitasking screen and swipe up on Scrivener to close it, if applicable.

 When you reopen Scrivener, you should now be able to load your projects and work normally.
 If you wish to try changing the default formatting back to using another font, some have found that different fonts work better than others.
 If the software starts crashing again, you can easily follow the above checklist to get back in, and try again with another similar font.